keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 # Misc
 - My Chinese name is 汪可予.
 I come from Tongling, Anhui — a small city by the Yangtze River.
 - I like all kinds of sports, such as table tennis, basketball, football, tennis, badminton, marathons, swimming, jogging, hiking and climbing.
 I also occasionally bowl and play billiards with my friends.
 Currently, I go to gym three times a week.
-My goal for ~~2025~~2026 is to meet the physical fitness standards of military personnel from various countries.
 - I enjoy animations.
 I am a big fan of various chess, board and card games.
 My favorite games are Texas Hold'em Poker, "Jun Qi" (Chinese Military Chess), PVZ and Civilization VI.

 <div style="height: 75px;"></div>